salesforcecli/plugin-lightning-dev/messages/lightning.preview.site.md

 # summary

-Preview Experience Cloud Sites.
+Preview an Experience Builder site locally and in real-time, without deploying it.

 # description

-In dev preview mode, you can edit local files and see these changes to your Lightning Web Components (LWC) within your site:
+Enable Local Dev to see local changes to your site in a real-time preview that you don't have to deploy or manually refresh.
+To let you quickly iterate on your Lightning web components (LWCs) and pages, your site preview automatically refreshes when Local Dev detects source code changes.

+When you edit these local files with Local Dev enabled, your org automatically reflects these changes.

-- Basic HTML and CSS edits
+- Basic HTML and CSS edits to LWCs
-- Importing new CSS
-- Javascript edits in-service component library
-- Javascript method changes in the LWC component that don't alter its public API.
+- JavaScript changes to LWCs that don't affect the component's public API

-Other local changes may require deployment to your org.
-However, changes made directly in your org (like modifying component properties) are immediately live and won't show in your local files until you retrieve them from the org.
+- Importing new custom LWCs
+- Importing another instance of an existing LWC

+To apply any other local changes not listed above, you must deploy them to your org using the `sf project deploy start` command.
+Then republish your site and restart the server for the Local Dev experience.

+For more considerations and limitations, see the Lightning Web Components Developer Guide.

 # flags.name.summary

-Specify the site name for preview.

-# flags.name.description

-The site name needs to match the name of a site on the current org.
-Example: "B2C CodeCept"
+Name of the Experience Builder site to preview.
+It has to match a site name from the current org.

+# flags.target-org.summary

+Username or alias of the target org.
+Not required if the `target-org` configuration variable is already set.

+# flags.debug.summary

+Enable Node Inspector to debug server-side rendering.

 # examples

+- Preview the site "Partner Central" from the org "myOrg":
+  <%= config.bin %> <%= command.id %> --name "Partner Central" --target-org myOrg
+- Preview the site "Partner Central" from the org "myOrg" with Node Inspector enabled:
-- <%= config.bin %> <%= command.id %> --name MySite
+  <%= config.bin %> <%= command.id %> --name "Partner Central" --target-org myOrg --debug

-# flags.debug.summary

-Debug SSR.

-# flags.debug.description

-Debug Description.

-# flags.target-org.summary

-undefined